AAdewunmi/Password-Generator-App/README.md

 - Clone/download the repo and open `index.html` in your browser (no build step or dependencies).
 - Choose length (2–15) and character types, then click **Generate Password**.
 - Click the clipboard icon to copy the generated password; inline feedback confirms success/error.
+- Run `npm test` for unit tests and `npm run lint` for ESLint checks.

 ## Project status
 - ✅ Layout and styling (`index.html`, `styles.css`) ready for desktop/mobile.